CSC-IT-Center-for-Science/orcidConnect/readme.md

 This is an implementation for Orcid Connect Service, which will be used to connect Orcid identifier to local federated identity.
-In Finland, this is eduPersonPrincipalName- attribute that is commonly known identifier in Haka- federation and other higher education user federations across modern civilization.
+In Finland, this is eduPersonPrincipalName- attribute which is commonly known identifier in Haka- federation and other higher education user federations across modern civilization.